Person-Centred Counselling, and integrative approach.

 Profile of Marion S Duff

 I have been trained as a counsellor, qualified teacher, and later supervisor since the early 1980's.
+I am fully insured as a reg member of BACP

 I began using the psychodynamic approach, touching on complimentary psychoanalysis, and, from using transpersonal theories for personal development, integrated a variety of theories into my practice.
 This has evolved into a more person-centred approach from integrating whatever helps from other approaches and theories.